the-amazing-works-of-stephanie/gun-violence-analysis/README.md

 Initial Steps:
 1. Gather data and form a hypothesis
-- Gun violence statistics in USA
+- Gun homicide rates in all countries :D
-- Population in USA
-- Gun violence statistics & population in 2-3 other countries (or maybe a bunch of other countries????)
+- Gun ownership rates in all countries D:
-- MAYBE stats on other violent non-gun related crimes??
-2. Combine the data together into one big table
+2. Combine the data together into one big table OR compare the tables in some way
 3. Examine, graph, and make conclusions
+4. For ML part, could possibly analyze the 1999-2017 data we have and "predict" the homicide rate by firearm for 2018-2020, then find relevant tables for countries we wanna pinpoint (the ones with the highest homicide rate) and see how well our algorithm has predicted the rates.

 Some data sources:
 - https://www.gunviolencearchive.org/ <- USA-centric data--doesn't have statistics on any other country